-About a fifth of Amazon’s ownership wanted climate report; few would ban facial recognition tech sales
+About a fifth of Amazon’s ownership wanted climate report; few would ban sales of facial-recognition tech

 Activist investors frustrated with Amazon’s engagement on a range of issues targeted the company with a wave of social, environmental and governance shareholder proposals this year.

-A proposal to ban sales of Amazon’s facial recognition technology to governments unless the board concluded using independent evidence that it “does not cause or contribute to actual or potential violations of civil and human rights” received the least support, with just 1.7% of outstanding and entitled shares voted in favor.
-There was substantially more support — 19.1% — for a proposal to study the civil rights impacts of the technology.
+A proposal to ban sales of Amazon’s facial-recognition technology to governments unless the board concluded using independent evidence that it “does not cause or contribute to actual or potential violations of civil and human rights” received the least support, with just 1.7% of outstanding and entitled shares voted in favor.
+There was substantially more support — 19.1% — for a proposal to study the civil-rights impacts of the technology.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.